directysj/GeoTDM/README.md

 ## Contact

-If you have any question, welcome to contact me at:
+If you have any question, contact to:

 Jiaqi Han: jiaqihan@stanford.edu